maartenba/maartenba.github.io/_posts/2021-11-08-journey-towards-speakertravel-building-a-service-from-scratch.markdown

 * The flight inventory is really a big database with all seats on all (or at least, many) airlines.
 As far as I could find, airlines populate this database a coule of times a year.
 It does not contain prices, just seats and conditions to book seats.
 * Pricing checks a given seat with the airline (or other party in between).
 Requesting a price means the airline can give an actual price for a seat.
 They can also track interest in a specific seat/group of seats, and price accordingly.
 * Booking reserves the seat, and removes that seat from the big flight inventory database.
+Ideally, booking has to happen soon after pricing.
 If no tickets have been issued after a couple of hours, the seat is made available again.
 * Issuing tickets confirms the seat, and gives you the actual ticket that can be used to board a plane.
 Having these two steps separate means that in between, a booking website can ask you for payment, and only when that is confirmed, issue tickets.

 So in short, I needed something that could perform all of these steps somehow.
 More research!